howlingunit/hangman/README.md

 * accessibility
   * colour blind accessibility
 * ability to exit the settings menu
-* fix bug where user can not choose a category, and the game lets that happen but will break
 * update responsive styling for setting overlay
 * change word into a class with its own methods
 * Change hangman PNG to canvas or SVG